couchbase/indexing/secondary/docs/design/markdown/projector_design.md

 ### computing key-versions

-Projector will pick every document from its per-vbucket input queue and apply expressions from each index active on the stream.
+Projector will pick every document from its input queue and apply expressions from each index active on the stream.
 Say if there are 3 indexes active on the stream, there will be three expressions to be applied on each document coming from UPR mutation queue.

 Types of upr mutations,
 * UPR_MUTATION, either a document is inserted or updated.
-  * for every mutated document, projector will compute 3 key-versions because there are three indexes defined for the bucket.
+  * for every mutated document, projector will compute 3 key-versions, say if there are three indexes defined for the bucket.
   * if previous version of document is available from UPR message, projector will compute 3 key-versions, called old-keys, from the older document.